loopandlearn/news/docs/index.md

 During a recent swim practice, the loop was briefly opened with the intention of closing it right away.
 The user was aware of the need to close it but got distracted.
 As a result, the loop remained open for six hours before anyone noticed that basal insulin had been running continuously, leading to multiple lows.

 OS-AID systems have several options when one wants to alter the set program.
 What would you (hope you would) have done in this situation?
 Let’s talk about it in this post in our Facebook group.
-Please [join the conversation]!
+Please join the conversation!

 We DO strongly recommend keeping the loop closed even when [basal testing](https://www.loopandlearn.org/basal-testing-in-closed-loop/){:target="_blank"}.
 If you're unsure why this is a safety issue, please ask in our [Facebook group](https://www.facebook.com/groups/LOOPandLEARN/){:target="_blank"}.
 A rare exception is when disconnecting a Medtronic pump with a pre-set zero temp basal, as Medtronic’s LoopKit submodule does not support manual temp basals.